preface

 late spring // early summer

-Cultivating Homeland(ing) owes part of its moniker (and it’s conceptual basis) to the beautiful words in the collaborative publication for Rheim AlKadhi’s exhibition ‘Templates for Liberation.’
+Cultivating Homeland(ing) owes part of its moniker (and it’s conceptual basis) to the beautiful words in the collaborative publication I picked up on Rheim AlKadhi’s exhibition ‘Templates for Liberation.’
 Having focused on this exhibition in my master’s dissertation — particularly around abolitionist politics of refusal embodied in Alkadhi’s withdrawal from the ICA in solidarity with ICA worker’s strike — I wanted to make sure I at least had a material copy of what the exhibition stood for and against, and what it is trying to tell us about refusing to be folded back into the institution’s complacency and about autonomous practice.

 I was moved when reading Kali Rubaii’s chapter on templates for resurgency from Anbar, Iraq, and specifically on the idea of ‘homelanding’ as the process in which repair is pursued by affected and damaged bodies in order to return to the homeland, using methods and praxes that subvert the ‘master’s tools’ as hauntingly articulated in Audre Lorde’s reverberant essay.
 This way of thinking on repair and liberation, as approachable through material, incremental and reconstructive practice, amalgamated with my thoughts from an essay I was writing on the ‘form’ of collective life and naming the components that make a communal infrastructure.

-It was from here, and many other little epiphanies compounding together, that I came to the idea of a speculative letter-writing, a futurist investment and a communication that transcends linear ‘T’emporality to really reflect on what unfinished business, seeds, possibilities await us and how the interpersonal blends with the systemic and what is required to really deeply heal the land in the context of colonialism, sectarianism, and urbicide/memoricide.
+It was from here, and many other little epiphanies compounding together, that I came to the idea of a speculative letter-writing, a futurist investment and a communication that transcends linear ‘T’emporality to really reflect on what unfinished business, seeds, possibilities await us and how the interpersonal blends with the systemic and what is required to really deeply heal the land in the context of colonialism, sectarianism, and urbicide/genocide/memoricide.

 act two